Executive Coaching: When Your Values Shift

 • 7 mins read

 Everyone knows how important it is to “know yourself,” yet how often do we reflect on why we do what we do?
 (Or, for that matter, what did we do?)
-Do we really understand our motives and values?
+Do you really understand our motives and values?
+Executive coaching helps senior leaders align themselves with their career goals.

 Before graduating from high school, most of us participated in interest inventories and career aptitude tests.
-By the time we graduate from college, our interests, studies, and skills have aligned.
+Our interests, studies, and skills have aligned by the time we graduate from college.
 We anticipate we’re on a path best suited to our personality, talents, and education.

 When we identify as or claim to be, a specific type of person (kind, caring, and genuine), but our thoughts, feelings, and behaviors indicate otherwise (we are resentful, rude, and just want other people to fall into line), we may be unaware of our true values.

 Of course, we are quick to notice when we see this happen in others.
-Our perception may be that they are inauthentic, manipulative, fake, or even hypocritical.
+We may perceive them as inauthentic, manipulative, fake, or hypocritical.

 When our own behaviors are incongruent with what we claim to value, many of us have a physical reaction: a twinge, cringe, or moment when our body says, “no!”